cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 ## What are Interchain Accounts?

 The interoperable internet of blockchains made possible by IBC opens up many new frontiers for cross-chain interactions, and for applications leveraging these primitives.
-In this interoperability narrative, it should be possible to interact with a given chain (call it the _host chain_) through a remote interface, ie from another chain (the _controller chain_).
-Interchain accounts, or ICA for short, enable just that: they allow for a chain, a module, or a user on that chain to programmatically control an account, the Interchain account, on a remote chain.
+In this interoperability narrative, it should be possible to interact with a given chain (call it the _host chain_) through a remote interface, i.e. from another chain (the _controller chain_).
+Interchain accounts, or ICA for short, enable just that: they allow for a chain, a module, or a user on that chain to programmatically control an account (the Interchain account) on a remote chain.

 Sometimes Interchain accounts are referred to as _cross-chain writes_.
-This is in conjunction with Interchain queries (ICQ) or the ability to read data from a remote chain, ie _cross-chain reads_.
+This is in conjunction with Interchain queries (ICQ) or the ability to read data from a remote chain, i.e. _cross-chain reads_.

 The specification describing the Interchain accounts application protocol is [ICS-27](https://github.com/cosmos/ibc/tree/main/spec/app/ics-027-interchain-accounts).